Document

 -

 To update the changes to COS, select File > Save to COS Database.
-If administrator has enabled synchronization, the new title box values are also saved to the associated COS document attributes; for more information, see Synchronizing document attribute and title box values.
+If the project administrator has enabled synchronization (see Synchronizing document attribute and title box values), the new values are also saved to the associated COS document attributes.

 Edit Revision Table